-After a week-long jury trial in the Philadelphia Court of Common Pleas, obtained a directed verdict for a reinsurance broker sued for tortious interference.
+After a week-long jury trial in the Philadelphia Court of Common Pleas, obtained a directed verdict in a tortious interference case for Guy Carpenter & Company.

-Representing a reinsurance broker in an antitrust investigation and lawsuit filed by the Connecticut Attorney General, which resulted in a settlement.
+Representing a reinsurance broker in an antitrust investigation and lawsuit filed by the Connecticut Attorney General, which resulted in a favorable settlement.

 Helping life insurance companies cedents challenge and arbitrate rate increases sought by reinsurers on yearly renewable term programs.